US School Violence Fast Facts

 March 21, 2005 - Red Lake High School, Red Lake, Minnesota.
 16-year-old Jeff Weise kills his grandfather and another adult, five students, a teacher and a security officer.
 He then kills himself.

 February 3, 2004 - Southwood Middle School - Palmetto Bay, Florida.
 14-year-old Michael Hernandez stabs to death 14-year-old Jaime Rodrigo Gough.
 In 2013, an appeals court tosses Hernandez's life sentence and remands the case for re-sentencing.
-In 2016, Hernandez is again sentenced to life in prison is upheld.
+In 2016, Hernandez is again sentenced to life in prison.

 September 24, 2003 - Rocori High School - Cold Spring, Minnesota.
 15-year-old Jason McLaughlin shoots and kills 17-year-old Aaron Rollins and critically injures another student.
 The second student dies in October.
 In 2005, McLaughlin is sentenced to consecutive terms of life in prison for first-degree murder and 12 years for second-degree murder.